cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/2-Runs.md

 # What are Recorded Runs?

-Recorded runs are the recorded test results when using the `cypress run --key <record-key>` command from our [Cypress CLI Tool](https://github.com/cypress-io/cypress-cli).
+Recorded runs are the recorded test results when using the `cypress run --record --key <record-key>` command from our [Cypress CLI Tool](https://github.com/cypress-io/cypress-cli).

 ***